 What Are Feed-In Tariff Rates?

-The majority of (FIT) are funded by retailers between 6 cents/kWh and 30 cents/kWh.
+The majority of (FIT) is funded by retailers between 6 cents/kWh and 30 cents/kWh.
 However, solar panels installed in some areas from 2007-2011 may be entitled to higher feed-in tariffs in excess of 40 cents/kWh.

 FIT vary every retailer, state and distribution network.
 Energy providers offer special deals for solar customers that include a higher FIT in exchange for increased electricity rates and lower discounts.
 Keep in mind, a higher FIT won’t necessarily mean a better deal.